MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/sap-high-availability-infrastructure-wsfc-shared-disk.md

 | First DNS server |domcontr-0 |pr1-nic-domcontr-0 |10.0.0.10 |
 | Second DNS server |domcontr-1 |pr1-nic-domcontr-1 |10.0.0.11 |

-## <a name="9fbd43c0-5850-4965-9726-2a921d85d73f"></a> Host names and static IP addresses for the SAP ASCS/SCS clustered instance and DBMS clustered instance
+## <a name="9fbd43c0-5850-4965-9726-2a921d85d73f"></a> Host Names and Static IP Addresses for the SAP ASCS/SCS Clustered Instance and DBMS Clustered Instance

 For on-premises deployment, you need these reserved host names and IP addresses: